 In user modes, the FADDR (FADDRHI, FADDRLO) register reads zeros and is not writable.
-The unused bits in register FADDRHI (gray shaded bit positions in Figure 3-19 through Figure 3-10) read zero and are not writable.
+The unused bits in register FADDRHI (gray shaded bit positions in Figure 3-10) read zero and are not writable.

 The FADDRHI and FADDRLO registers can be written in special modes by writing to address BASE + \$108 and BASE + \$109 in the register space.